 - Villainous BSoD: While seeing Hebijo burn, Imu sinks to the ground and cries.
 She has to be ordered to get up.

 - I need to hurt somebody!
 Now!
 Badly!
 More than they can take!

 - Animal Motifs: The deer.
-Her fighting style and Weapon of Choice is very synonymous with hunting forest animals, such as deer and bears.
+Her fighting style and weapon is very synonymous with hunting forest animals, such as deer and bears.

 - A-Cup Angst: With a chest that is second only to Mirai in flatness, she constantly feels this way.
-Her twin sister having a HUGE rack that she loves showing off doesn't help.
+Her twin sister having a HUGE rack even for the game standards that she loves showing off doesn't help.
 Her shinobi transformation gives her a much larger bust.

 - Backpack Cannon: Her Minuet Missile gives her a mecha-like backpack that shoots missiles at the enemies.

 - Berserk Button: Due to her A-Cup Angst, she'll snipe down anyone who pokes fun at her breasts.
 This is what leads to Murakumo and Mirai's defeats in the Hebijo storyline of Shinovi Versus.

 - BFG: The musket that she uses is a foot or two longer than necessary.